Alejogb1/job-board/blog-data/how-to-remove-all-metadata-using-ffmpeg.md

 Now I know ffmpeg can seem scary but it's really about understanding the options and their implications A lot of times problems arise from the fact that the user is not sure about which stream contains the metadata that they are trying to get rid off or they are not using the correct syntax for the different metadata they are targeting.

-I also know that you might want to go more advanced than just removing metadata Maybe you'll want to add new metadata or to change existing metadata to a different value I mean let’s be honest we’ve all wanted to rename an album or add a cool description to a video right?
-Okay maybe just me but there is also something called metadata injection which is a common thing to do in media production
+I also know that you might want to go more advanced than just removing metadata Maybe you'll want to add new metadata or to change existing metadata to a different value I mean let’s be honest we’ve all wanted to rename an album or add a cool description to a video right?  maybe just me but there is also something called metadata injection which is a common thing to do in media production

 But before we go there let's talk about more basic things you need to know about metadata